 La Migration des Cigognes Noires: du Chêne au Baobab by Gérard Jadoul (2001) charts the migrations of Black Storks between western Europe and sub-Saharan Africa.

-Songs of 10 threatened bird species feature on A Guide to the Birdsong of Western Africa, an album of music with tracks by 10 local artists from the region inspired by these birds’ songs.
-This is the third volume of The Birdsong Project, who curated the album, select the 10 species and identify local organisations working to protect them, to which all of the profits will be donated.
+Songs of 10 threatened bird species feature on A Guide to the Birdsong of Western Africa, an album of original tracks by 10 artists from the region inspired by these birds’ songs.
+ABC helped The Birdsong Project, who curated the album, select the 10 species and identify local organisations working to protect them, to which all of the profits will be donated.

 The Africa Round-up section in the Bulletin of the African Bird Club is a compilation of recent articles on African birds from various sources.